Terug naar de homepage van Forcheck

 • Verification of subprogram references

-FORCHECK verifies the consistency of the references to subroutines and functions for subprogram type and function data type.
+FORCHECK verifies the consistency of the references to subroutines and functions for subprogram type and function characteristics.

 • Verification of argument lists

-• Detection of recursive I/O and subprogram references
+• Detection of recursive I/O and recursive subprogram references

-FORCHECK detects recursive I/O attemps and subprogram references.
+FORCHECK detects recursive I/O attemps and recursive subprogram references.

 • Consistency of common blocks

 The consistency of common blocks is verified for data type and length.
-If the number, type, or rank of the objects in the various occurrences of a common block differ, you will be informed.
+If the number or characteristics of the objects in the various occurrences of a common block differ, you will be informed.
 When analyzing the entire program Forcheck flags unreferenced and undefined common-block objects.

-When analyzing the entire program Forcheck flags unreferenced, undefined, not allocated and not associated public module variables.
+When analyzing the entire program Forcheck flags unreferenced, undefined, not allocated and not associated public module variables and unused types.

 • Consistent usage of include files